skillstopractice/notes/src/_posts/2025-05-20-bluesky-business-model-risk-factors.md

 - I've said it many times but I do believe subscriptions are a good starting point.
 I don't think they work as a standalone revenue stream, especially not at first, and it'd be important to not gate core features behind a paywall.
 But for someone like me who up until this point was going "all in" on Bluesky as a way for people to discover my own works, I'd pay $50-$100/month gladly if it would meaningfully even defer the introduction of ad revenue as a stream, or at least serve as a counterweight against it enough to cover a significant portion of opex across all subscriptions.

 - If you can somehow seed a generic payment mechanism into Bluesky, I'd gladly pay a cut of a "Buy Now" button for my own stuff to Bluesky and use it if others I followed were using it.
-Essentially weaving in something like Gumroad / Venmo would be incredibly powerful *but only if it was sufficiently heterogeneous to avoid paid placement taking the lionshare*
+Essentially weaving in something like Gumroad / Venmo would be incredibly powerful *but only if it was sufficiently heterogeneous to avoid paid placement taking the lionshare.*

 - If you make public commitments that are verifiable to metered growths and caps, that'd go a long way too.
 For example, things that get more expensive the bigger they get to discourage rapid growth hacking as a defacto model / giant buys from giant companies would go a long way.
 Or straight up caps that let people earn only up to a certain point that'd guarantee that no one actor can exert too much influence over the overall revenue stream, then you'd be doing something that at least would be more of a "two way door" than a "one way door" in that those values could be tuned to ensure that the overall system stays healthy enough, long enough, to get atproto to a stable point of real operation independence.